oskarer/eslint-plugin-underscore/docs/rules/preferred-alias.md

 # Preferred Alias

-Some Lodash methods have one or more aliases, which can lead to inconsistent code and decrease readability.
+Some Underscore methods have one or more aliases, which can lead to inconsistent code and decrease readability.

 ## Rule Details